przystuj/turbo_bar_cam/README.md

 ## Features

-- **Camera Anchors**: Save and recall camera positions with smooth transitions
+- **Camera Anchors**: Save and recall camera positions with smooth transitions and chaining
 - **FPS Camera**: View the game from a unit's perspective with adjustable offsets, free camera control, and fixed point tracking
 - **Tracking Camera**: Follow selected units while maintaining your preferred viewing angle
 - **Orbiting Camera**: Circle around units with adjustable speed and height